HenryKiechlin/CSCE274-base/README.md

 This template provides a boilerplate repository for developing ROS-based software in Duckietown.
-Use it for UML EECE 5560
+Use it for CSCE 274 Robotic Applications and Design

 ## How to use it